tahr-tom/simple-HTTP-server-docker/README.md

 ## Getting Started
 1. Install [Docker](https://docs.docker.com/install/)
 2. Clone this repository
-3. In the repository directory, run `docker build -t test-server .`
+3. In the repository directory, run `$ docker build -t test-server .`
-4. Start the container with `docker run --rm -p 80:80 test-server`
+4. Start the container with `$ docker run --rm -p 80:80 test-server`
 5. Now the server should be running on http://localhost
 ##  Endpoints
 ### `GET /list`